flatcar/jitsi-server/README.md

 This generates `ignition.json` which we'll feed into the Flatcar deployment.

+Optionally pass `--no-branding` to `./generate_config.sh` to disable branding.

+If your target deployment is ARM64, pass `--arch arm64` to `./generate_config.sh` so the correct docker sysexts are used.

 ## Deploy

 Deploy a new Flatcar instance on a
 [cloud provider or private cloud of your choice](https://www.flatcar.org/docs/latest/installing/cloud/) and feed `ignition.json` to the deployment.

 If you deploy to a locked-down environment e.g. behind a NAT or firewall, make sure to open ports 80 and 443 (TCP) and 10000 (UDP) to the instance (and optionally port 22 if you want to ssh into your server).

 The deployment is zero-touch.
 There should be no need to interact with the instance to aid the deployment.